fphstanm/dell_g3_3579_hackingtosh/README.md

 TODO:
 - trackpad advanced settings (on 10.14 works)
-  //Tried to replace Trackpad.pane with working mojave, it doesnt help
+  //Tried to replace Trackpad.pane with working mojave, used several kexts, it doesn't help
-  //Used several kexts, it doesnt help
 - fix ACPI exceptions (on 10.14 works)
 - battery managment (on 10.14 works)